Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 "We’ll treat it right."

-*"Good… Good.
-You don’t and I may hafta come visit…"* Daar paused for a moment as his ears semaphored intriguingly.
+*"Good...
+Good.
+You don’t and I may hafta come visit..."* Daar paused for a moment as his ears semaphored intriguingly.
 Clearly he was thinking. *"...Your people were there for mine in our darkest hour, Sartori.
 This ain’t a favor.
 This is* ***returnin’*** *the favor."*

 "With interest."